Experts In This Article

 - Talk to the other driver: To file a truck accident suit, you will need the other driver’s information.
 This includes their name, phone number, and insurance information.
 Be sure to get the policy number and contact information for the insurance provider.

 - Gather evidence: One of the best things you can do is take pictures of the scene.
 Later in the case, this can help you prove what happened.
-Make sure you get pictures of both vehicles, the truck’s license plate, and any property damage.
+Get pictures of both vehicles, the truck’s license plate, and any property damage.

 - Go to the doctor: Do not underestimate the degree of your injuries.
-After a truck accident, it’s important to go to the doctor, even if you feel fine.
-When you’re at the doctor, be sure to discuss any new or unusual symptoms.
+After a truck accident, go to the doctor, even if you feel fine.
+When you’re at the doctor, discuss any new or unusual symptoms.

-- Contact an attorney: Accident victims have a limited amount of time to file a truck accident suit.
+- Contact an attorney: Accident victims have a limited time to file a truck accident suit.
 This may seem like a long time, but commercial truck accidents are complex.
-You need to allow your attorney enough time to build a solid case.
+Your attorney needs enough time to build a solid case.
 The sooner you contact an attorney, the better.

 Protect Your Rights